-He provided spiritual support on the set of Mel Gibson’s The Passion of the Christ while researching the 2005 Catholic best seller, Inside the Passion, the only authorized, behind-the- scene explanation of the film.
+He provided spiritual support on the set of Mel Gibson’s The Passion of the Christ while researching the 2005 Catholic best seller, Inside the Passion, the only authorized, behind-the-scenes explanation of the film.

 Fr.
 John has contributed news commentary regarding religious issues on NBC, CNN, Fox, and the BBC.
 He also served as the English-language press liaison for the Vatican¹s 2005 Synod of Bishops on the Eucharist.

-His ongoing series of Do-It-Yourself online Catholic Retreat Guides are available in multiple formats at RCSpirituality.org.
+His series of Do-It-Yourself online Catholic Retreat Guides are available in multiple formats at RCSpirituality.org.

 Fr.
 John currently resides in Atlanta, where he is serving as Territorial Vicar for the Legionaries of Christ.